Storm Thorgerson: Death and legacy

 In 2003, Thorgerson suffered a stroke, from which he was partially paralysed.
 He was later diagnosed with an undisclosed form of cancer which eventually led to his death in London on 18 April 2013, at the age of 69.
 He is buried on the eastern side of Highgate Cemetery.

 After Thorgerson's death, David Gilmour released a statement describing him as "a constant force in my life, both at work and in private, a shoulder to cry on, and a great friend".
 A post on the official Pink Floyd website called him a "graphic genius".
 Pink Floyd drummer Nick Mason said that he was a "tireless worker right up to the end".

 In 2015, a film documentary, Taken by Storm, was released on DVD and web streaming.
-Another documentary, titled Squaring the Circle, focused on the legacy of the Hipgnosis studio, was released in 2022.
+Another documentary, titled Squaring the Circle (The Story of Hipgnosis), focused on the legacy of the Hipgnosis studio, was released in 2022.